Epicuri0us/YetiJS/README.md

   2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.
   3. This notice may not be removed or altered from any source distribution.
-  4. If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.
+  4. If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.</pre>